-93. An investment provider shall ensure before it enters into any transaction in futures, options and CFDs with or for a client that the client receives, signs, and returns to the investment provider a risk disclosure statement that, at a minimum, shall contain the elements set out in the form specified in Appendix B.
+- 93. An investment provider that engages in transactions involving futures, options and CFDs with or for retail clients, in particular, should ensure complete fairness in its dealings with those clients. - 94.
+An investment provider shall ensure before it enters into any transaction in futures, options and CFDs with or for a client that the client signs and returns (whether electronically or otherwise) to the investment provider a risk disclosure statement that, at a minimum, shall contain the elements set out in the form specified in Appendix B.